aaronhma/algorithms/techniques/dp/README.md

 # NEED TO UPDATE

 1. Recognize if the problem can be solved with DP

+The problem can be solved using DP if there is an overlapping subproblem or an optimal substructure.

 2. Identify the problem variables
 3. Express the recurrence relation
 4. Identify the base cases